---

 - **Tell a story:** Engage investors by weaving a narrative that connects your vision, mission, and goals.

-Continuously refine your pitch deck based on feedback from mentors, advisors, and investors.
-For example, Airbnb’s pitch deck during its seed round in 2009 emphasized its unique value proposition and scalability, helping the company secure $600K in funding.
-This early capital enabled Airbnb to expand globally, eventually reaching a valuation of over $30 billion by 2024.
+Continuously refine your pitch deck with feedback from mentors, advisors, and investors.
+Airbnb’s 2009 seed deck stressed unique value and scalability, helping secure $600K.
+That early capital fueled global expansion, reaching a valuation over $30 billion by 2024.

 Identifying and approaching the right investors can significantly increase your chances of securing seed funding for startups.

 Investor interest often hinges on team structure.
-Startups with cofounders are 3x more likely to succeed compared to those led solo.
-Presenting a robust founding team can increase focus and confidence from investors, directly improving fundraising outcomes.
+[Startups with cofounders are 3x more likely to succeed](https://www.designrush.com/agency/business-consulting/trends/startup-failure-rate-statistics) compared to those led solo.
+A strong co-founder pair signals shared workload and risk distribution, two filters investors apply early.

 - **Research investor profiles:** Focus on investors who have a history of funding startups in your industry or niche.